buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_ElectricFlowStorageDeviceTypeUPS.md

 # Pset_ElectricFlowStorageDeviceTypeUPS

 Properties of uninterruptible power supply equipment.
-The property set can be used by the predefined type UPS  of IfcElectricFlowStorageDevice.
+The property set can be used by the predefined type UPS of IfcElectricFlowStorageDevice.<!-- end of definition -->